gyorilab/emmaa/doc/architecture/index.rst

 relevant queries that fall within the scope of each model can be automatically mapped to structural and dynamical analysis procedures on the model.
 Currently, the Dashboard supports running and registering queries with respect to one or more existing models.
-In the near future, EMMAA with automatically recognize and report changes to each model that result in meaningful changes to analysis results.
+In the near future, EMMAA will automatically recognize and report changes to each model that result in meaningful changes to analysis results.